jbakse/compform_site/content/random/index.md

 A deck of cards works differently.
 When you pull cards from a deck, you don't get _random values_ you get _values in a random order_.
 You avoid duplicates, and you know you will have toured all the values when you reach the end of the deck.

-### Dice Visualizer

-This visualizer simulates rolling a 10-sided die.
-It chooses a random value every time you click and plots a histogram of the results.
-The expected distribution is uniform.
-In practice if you roll a few dozen times, you are likely to see some numbers come up much more often than other numbers.
-After hundreds or thousands of rolls the results should even out.

-{% js-lab "sketches/dice.js" %}

-### Deck Visualizer

-This visualizer simulates choosing numbers from a deck with 10 cards.
-It pulls the top card every time you click.
-When the deck runs out, it is shuffled.
-Using a deck ensures that the numbers come up very evenly, though the order is random.

-{% js-lab "sketches/cards.js" %}

 ### Modeling a Deck with an Array

 p5 provides the [shuffle()](https://p5js.org/reference/#/p5/shuffle) function to randomly reorder the elements in an array.
 By using `shuffle()` we can simulate shuffling a deck, pulling values from it, and reshuffling when we run out.